wajdielleuch/D2D_SIM/README.md

 Area_Height = 500; //  the height of the simulmation area in meters

-Speed = 10;  // Simulation speed  it is possible to adjust the initial speed by holding the up or down buttons on the keyboard
+Speed = 10;  // Simulation speed expressed in MilliSecond. it is possible to adjust the initial speed by holding the up or down buttons on the keyboard.
+For normal node movement, speed should be fixed to 1000 ms (1s)

 Mode = 0;  //  0 : not Optimized "less cost" approach and  1 for "optimized tree" approach